SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 When approving pull requests keep in mind the recommendations in the Coding Standards and ensure that any questionable code is challenged appropriately.

 ### 3. Delete branches once they are merged
 Once the PR is approved and you are merging back into the master branch ensure that the original branch is deleted.
-This prevents the repository becming littered with dead branches
+This prevents the repository becoming littered with dead branches

 ## Technical Debt Principles